 1. Blisters on Skin

 The baby’s skin begins exhibiting blisters that are visibly flared up on the skin and are rough.

-2. Skin Oozes Out Yellow Fluids
+2. Skin Oozing Out Yellow Fluids

 The yellow fluids are accumulated under the surface of the dry skin and begin oozing out when they get severe.

-3. Reddening of Skin and Itching
+3. Reddening and Itching of Skin

 Due to the constant itching and scratching, the skin begins turning red in colour.

 4. Appearance of Pus Spots